accodeing/fortnox-api/README.md

 # Requirements

-This gem is build for Ruby 2.5 or higher (see Travis configuration file for what versions we are testing against).
+This gem is built for Ruby 2.5 or higher (see Travis configuration file for what versions we are testing against).

 ## Installation